WillChamness/pytube-gui/README.md

 ![Windows file explorer](./.github/windows-local-bin-folder.png)
 3. Right click `pytube-gui.exe`
 4. Hover over `Send to` and click `Desktop (create shortcut)`
+5. Rename the desktop link to `Pytube GUI`

 ### Via Python venv
 If you want to run the application in an isolated environment but don't want to use